Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/developer-guide.md

 1. Run docker container with interactive mode.
 E.g.: `docker run --add-host host.docker.internal:host-gateway -v "<path-to-repo>:/timestream-odbc" -it timestream-dev-linux`
 2. Next steps all are from inside the container
    1. Set environment variables for testing and double-check if all dev environmnet variables are set by running `scripts/env_variables_check.sh`.
 More info [Environment Variables for Testing Accounts/Secrets ](#environment-variables-for-testing-accounts/secrets)
       Note.
-Since the environment variables JAVA_HOME and ODBC_LIB_PATH are already set in the container, it is not recommended to change those.
+Since the environment variable ODBC_LIB_PATH is already set in the container, it is not recommended to change those.
    2. Run one of the build scripts to create an initial compilation.
 E.g. `./build_linux_debug64.sh` or `./build_linux_release64_deb.sh`
    3. Run the following command to register the ODBC driver.
       `./scripts/register_driver_unix.sh`